dnlzrgz/hugo-terrassa-theme/README.md

 This theme is still under development.
 And that means two things:

 1. It's under **active** development.
-2. There are still some little details to be improved.
-Nothing important, however.
+2. There are still some little details to be improved and some unsupported features (RSS mainly).

 ## PostCSS